nelhage/blog.nelhage.com/content/post/inventing-structured-concurrency.md

 We've reached this conclusion in the light of the specific paradigm we're developing here, but I think it's much broader, and also fairly intuitive on reflection.
 In any concurrency paradigm, you will have **some** version of "multiple cooperating concurrent tasks," and that means that you need an answer to "what happens if one of them dies unexpectedly."
 And, in turn, it's hard for me to imagine a fully-general answer other than "we ask the other tasks to cancel and terminate early."

-It's perfectly possible, mind, to implement specific concurrent programs or patterns without a general-purpose cancellation mechanism, by some a combination of ad-hoc mechanisms, and careful reasoning and construction.
+It's perfectly possible, mind, to implement specific concurrent programs or patterns without a general-purpose cancellation mechanism, by some combination of ad-hoc mechanisms, and careful reasoning and construction.
 But I struggle to envision a general, composable, concurrent paradigm without one.

 I find this conclusion unpleasant, because implementing and supporting cancellation is **hard**.
 It introduces an additional error path into virtually every piece of code, and one which is by its very nature asynchronous and hard to reason about or test.
-Historical attempts at cancelation mechanisms, like C's [pthread_cancel], Java's [Thread.stop], and Ruby's [Thread.terminate] are incredibly-subtle and error-prone at best, or [fundamentally unusable](https://jvns.ca/blog/2015/11/27/why-rubys-timeout-is-dangerous-and-thread-dot-raise-is-terrifying/) at best.
+Historical attempts at cancelation mechanisms, like C's [pthread_cancel], Java's [Thread.stop], and Ruby's [Thread.terminate] are incredibly-subtle and error-prone at best, or [fundamentally unusable](https://jvns.ca/blog/2015/11/27/why-rubys-timeout-is-dangerous-and-thread-dot-raise-is-terrifying/) at worst.

 [pthread_cancel]: https://man7.org/linux/man-pages/man3/pthread_cancel.3.html
 [Thread.stop]: https://docs.oracle.com/javase/8/docs/technotes/guides/concurrency/threadPrimitiveDeprecation.html